 is a file extension for a specific file format in computing.
 Generally speaking, a .bak file is known as a backup file or backup, which is a copy of another file.
 Most of the time, it is created by automatic backup when an application is editing, overwriting or making touches to a particular file as a part of an auto-save procedure.
 This happens most when a program or app is being updated.
 Also, there are some software will create .bak files for certain types of data.
 For example, if you're using Android Transfer

-and Android Data Recovery
+and Android Backup Restore

 to back up your precious data, there will be .bak files created on your computer somewhere.